gmarchiello/Spotify-All-Out-Analysis/README.md

 For more information on Spotipy, refer to the [Spotipy documentation](https://spotipy.readthedocs.io/en/2.19.0/).

-## Mapping Tracks to Macro-Genres

-To simplify our analysis, we categorize each track into predefined macro-genres based on their specific genres.
-This process involves:

-1. **Identifying Songs with Unknown Genre**: We check for tracks labeled as "Unknown" and log their track ID, artist name, and song name.
-This helps pinpoint tracks that require further review.

-2. **Assigning Genres**: For songs previously categorized as "Unknown," we manually research their genres and update the dataset accordingly.

-3. **Extracting and Analyzing Unique Genres**: We compile all genres present in the dataset, count their occurrences, and prepare a list of unique genres to streamline subsequent analyses.

 ## Data Cleaning and Preparation

 The data preparation phase involved several key tasks: